 Names can't start with a digit

-Environment variables added at the repository level can be accessed by any users with the push permission in the repository.
+Variables added at the repository level can be accessed by any users with the push permission in the repository.

 Repository variables override team variables.